ElliottBignell/homePIX-spring/readme.md

 ## Acknowledgements

 homePIX is forked from the PetClinic application.
+Many source files retain JavaDoc comments crediting other authors for the code.
+Everything that works is their contribution.
+Everything that goes wrong is my own.

 ## Running homePIX locally
 homePIX is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/) or [Gradle](https://spring.io/guides/gs/gradle/).
 You can build a jar file and run it from the command line (it should work just as well with Java 11 or newer):